-- 2 local Duck or Chicken Eggs or 4 Egg Yolks - 100% yolks will yield a creamier, richer sauce
+- 2 duck or chicken eggs or 4 Egg Yolks - 100% yolks will yield a creamier, richer sauce

 Chop up your garlic and put it in a mortar and pestle.
 Smash it until it's a creamy paste.
-A pinch of salt sometimes aids the process.
-The goal is to get the flavor infused throughout the Mayonnaise (sliced garlic chunks or a regular garlic smasher won't accomplish this nearly as well as a creamy paste).
+A pinch of sea salt sometimes aids the process.
+The goal is to get the flavor infused throughout the mayonnaise (sliced garlic chunks or a regular garlic smasher won't accomplish this nearly as well as a creamy garlic paste will).

 This next step is where the time-consuming part begins... but it's SO IMPORTANT that you do it right, or you'll end up with egg + oil, not mayo.

 If you used a mortar & pestle in step 2, you'll probably need to transfer everything to a bigger glass bowl before you begin.
 VERY slowly, start to whisk the 1C Safflower or Grapeseed oil into your egg and garlic mixture.
 It's best to start with the lighter oils because they emulsify better than a heavier oil like olive oil.
-An immersion blender will help speed up the process.
+Again, an immersion blender will help speed up the process considerably.
 Otherwise, you can use good ole manual labor and a whisk.

 About 1/2 C oil in, you'll start to notice the oil emulsifying with the egg and the mixture will start to stiffen.
 It's very rewarding!
 Keep going, slowly adding more oil, until it's done.